brownplt/iticse-in-flow-2014/in-flow-assignments/clarke/asgn-1.md

 * Are the comments likely to be good feedback?
 * Are the comments misleading?

-TA wil provide feedback only in last case, to avoid impact of misleading comments.
+TA wil provide feedback only in last case, to avoid misleading comments having any lasting impact.

 ## Grading